Northland Instructor Seeks to Change Image of the Plumbing Industry

 “Jack’s a graduate of Northland, so he knows the path these students are on and can relate to them so much better because of it.”

 “Jack always teaches us the ‘by the book way,’ but then he also tells us the real world way of doing things,” Makarim explained.
-“He gives us the real picture about what the boss will really expect you to do when you’re out on the jobsite.
+“He gives us the real picture of what the boss will really expect you to do when you’re out on the job site.
 Jack is clear that out in the real world, everything’s not perfect… everything’s not textbook, so he teaches us when, where and how to be creative.
 That kind of insight is beyond valuable to me.”

 In the wing that houses the Construction Plumbing Program at Northland, the word “freedom” pops up surprisingly often.
 From instructors to students to the campus dean, everyone you talk to understands the biggest value in a plumbing career (or any of the trades taught at NCTC, for that matter) is the opportunity to control your own schedule… and thus, your own path in life.